 This course explores the fundamentals of business conditions analysis: the analysis of the external factors that have significant impact on organizational performance.
 The course is intended to help students develop a better understanding of the domestic and global environments in which corporations operate.
 Cultural, social, political/legal, technological, economic and competitive issues are examined within the context of a business environment.

 MBA 682 Managerial Accounting 3 sem. hrs.

-This course covers the accounting for a for-profit organization.
-This course focuses on management accounting problems and issues in a complex and changing business environment.
+This course is a study of management accounting problems and issues in a complex and changing business environment.
 This course will enable managers to organize, direct, and adjust daily operations through performance reports comparing planned and actual results.
 Specific topics include: job order costing, process costing, activity based costing, the Cost of Goods Manufactured Statement, variances, and cost estimation.